A Idioms

 - immediately and without any pressure

-My friends are willing to help me at the drop of a hat.
+My friend will always help me at the drop of a hat.

 at the eleventh hour